manav0/HybridDR_ADF_Repository/README.md

 <!-- -->

--   For create new Data Factory or tear down existing factory & Linked Services, use AzureDataFactoryFoundry program
+-   To create DR Data Factory or tear down existing factory & defined Linked Services (connection managers to data sources), use AzureDataFactoryFoundry program

 -   To create all ADF pipelines required for Dual Load Process- Execute Init, Load Process, and Archive Pipeline programs in sequence .

--   Scheduling the execution of pipelines based on business requirement can be done by either: (1) modifying pipeline start and end times, or (2) scheduling section of activities, or (3) changing dataset availability section
+-   Defining the schedule for the execution of pipelines based on business requirement can be done by either: (1) modifying pipeline start and end times, or (2) scheduling section of activities, or (3) changing dataset availability section